Tax Deferred Savings

 - Thrift Plan – 401(k) and; Deferred Compensation Plan – 457, Administered by Savings Plus Program.
 Eligible for 401(k) or 457 enrollment?

-- Catch-up provision for all three plans for employees over the age of 50 = $6,000
+- Catch-up provision for each plan for employees over the age of 50 = $6,000

 More detailed information about the TSA program, including "How To" webcasts and information about contract exchanges, loans and hardship withdrawals, annual contribution limits and catch-up worksheets can be found on the CSU Systemwide Benefits Portal.